 The initial probability assessment of a top-level goal is its base probability.
 This becomes refined as the planner refines its plans for the goal.
 The probability model propagates base probabilities through the plans in memory using simple rules that key off of certain syntactic properties of plans.
 A (sub)goal is considered established if the planner has identified some effect in plan memory that could achieve it.
-This establisher is considered threatened if some other effect - called the threat - possibly undoes it before the (sub)goal is The action associated with an effect has an needed. execution state (an action may be pending or initiated). Émile's planning model assumes actions have duration so an action may be initiated and its effects observed somewhat later.
+This establisher is considered threatened if some other effect - called the threat - possibly undoes it before the (sub)goal is needed.
+The action associated with an effect has an execution state (an action may be pending or initiated). Émile's planning model assumes actions have duration so an action may be initiated and its effects observed somewhat later.
 An effect is satisfied as long as it is observed to be true in the environment.

-Probability of an effect: P(eff)IF state(action(eff)) = -Initiated THEN $P(eff) = P{EX}(eff)$ IF state(action(eff)) = Initiated AND -satisfied(eff)THEN $P(eff) = P{EX}(eff)$ IF state(action(eff)) = Initiated AND satisfied(eff) THEN P(eff) = 1IF state(action(eff)) = Initiated AND -satisfied(eff)THEN P(eff) = 1IF state(action(eff)) = Initiated AND -satisfied(eff)THEN P(eff) = 1Probability of a goal/precondition: Pr(goal)
+Probability of an effect: P(eff)

+IF state(action(eff)) = -Initiated THEN P(eff) = $P{EX}(eff)$ IP(precondition(action(eff)))

+- IF state(action(eff)) = Initiated AND -satisfied(eff) THEN $P(eff) = P{EX}(eff)$ - IF state(action(eff)) = Initiated AND satisfied(eff) THEN P(eff) = 1 - IF state(action(eff)) = Initiated AND -satisfied(eff) THEN P(eff)=0

+Probability of a goal/precondition: Pr(goal)